zyainfal/One-Shot-Face-Swapping-on-Megapixels/README.md

 # One-Shot-Face-Swapping-on-Megapixels
-This is the official repository of our CVPR2021 paper: One Shot Face Swapping on Megapixels
+This is the official implementation of our CVPR2021 paper: One Shot Face Swapping on Megapixels.

-## Prerequest
+## Requirements

 ## How to Use

+## PreTrained Model

 ## Dataset